15 Tips to Help Someone With Financial Problems

 8. Introduce money management software.
 Programs like Quicken can help with building a financial plan on a laptop or PC by categorizing expenses, simplifying tax prep, and more.

 9. Open up about your money past.
-People feel less alone when they know others have traveled the same rocky path.
-Talk about the fear and how you turned your finances around.
-Don’t forget about how bored you got with ramen noodles.
+People tend to feel less alone when they know others have traveled the same rocky path.
+Talk about any money issues you’ve faced in the past, the fear you experienced, and how you turned your finances around.
+Don’t forget details like how bored you got with ramen noodles.

 10. Help with a LinkedIn profile.
-Seeing our career accomplishments in one place can be a confidence boost.
+Seeing one’s career accomplishments listed all in one place can be a confidence boost.
 Assist with a great photo (maybe even pay for a headshot session), attaching links, and reaching out to connections.

 11. Give a gift card toward financial essentials.
-Buying a gift card to the grocery store or gas station is always welcome and is not too sweeping a gesture to overwhelm someone.
+A gift card to the grocery store or gas station is always welcome and is not too sweeping a gesture to overwhelm someone.

 12. Find out the cost of mental health support.
 Your friend might really need it now but think they can’t afford it.
 Offer to call their health insurer regarding coverage and/or co-pays for therapy and psychiatry.